JPC SYSTEMIC PATHOLOGY

-HISTOPATHOLOGIC DESCRIPTION: Haired skin: Diffusely, deep dermal collagen fibers are hypereosinophilic, fragmented, disrupted, or effaced by deposits of deeply basophilic, angular material (mineral), which extends into the subcutis and is surrounded by variable amounts of fibrin, necrotic debris, moderate numbers of macrophages, lymphocytes, plasma cells, and few foreign-body type multinucleated giant cells.
-Follicular infundibula and other regions of outer root sheath are moderately dilated and expanded with lamellated keratin and keratin debris (comedones), frequently containing fragmented hair shafts and lined by thin, attenuated epithelium.
-There is an absence of hair follicles in anagen phase; most appear to be in telogen with prominent tricholemmal keratin, inconspicuous dermal papillae and termination in the superficial dermis (physiologic atrophy/hair growth cycle arrest).
-Hair follicles are markedly smaller than normal, reduced to a small aggregate of hair bulb cells (true follicular atrophy) and surrounded by fibrosis.
-There is an overall paucity of arrector pili muscles and sebaceous glands; when present, they appear smaller than normal.
+HISTOPATHOLOGIC DESCRIPTION: Haired skin: There are multifocal to coalescing areas in which deep dermal collagen fibers are hypereosinophilic, fragmented, disrupted, or effaced by deposits of deeply basophilic, angular material (mineral).
+These foci extend into the subcutis and are surrounded by variable amounts of fibrin, necrotic debris, and moderate numbers of macrophages, lymphocytes, plasma cells, and few foreign-body type multinucleated giant cells.
+Hair follicles are moderately dilated and lumina are filled with lamellated keratin, keratin debris (comedones), and fragmented hair shafts, and are lined by thin, attenuated epithelium (follicular epithelial atrophy).
+Hair follicles are in telogen phase characterized by prominent tricholemmal keratin, inconspicuous dermal papillae, and termination in the superficial dermis, with an absence of anagen phase follicles (physiologic atrophy/hair growth cycle arrest).
+Hair follicles are often markedly small/attenuated, reduced to a small aggregate of hair bulb cells (true follicular atrophy) and surrounded by fibrosis.
+There is an overall paucity of arrector pili muscles and sebaceous glands; when present, they are small/atrophic.
 Apocrine glands are moderately ectatic.
-There is diffuse, mild orthokeratotic hyperkeratosis with rare intracorneal pustules and multifocal epidermal thinning to as few as one to two cells.
+There is diffuse, mild orthokeratotic hyperkeratosis with rare intracorneal pustules and the epidermis is multifocally attenuated to as few as one to two cells (epidermal atrophy).

 MORPHOLOGIC DIAGNOSIS: Haired skin: Dermal mineralization (calcinosis cutis), diffuse, moderate, with granulomatous dermatitis, epidermal and follicular atrophy, hair growth cycle arrest, and comedones, breed not specified, canine.